STREAMED On-Demand Delivery

 so all of its resources are now free to download.

-The workshop presents an extensive introduction to the principles and practice of digital photography.
-It is specifically designed for anyone who is relatively new to the world of digital photography, and will help you not only understand, but apply knowledge and skills according to your interests and aspirations.
-Practical exercises, critical discussions, insightful analysis, and real world analogies demystify the digital process and provide a familiar interface between digital techniques and traditional artistic practice, and thereby provides a comprehensive guide to what is involved, what is possible and what is required.
+The course presented an extensive introduction to the principles and practice of digital photography.
+It was specifically designed for anyone relatively new to the world of digital photography, to help them not only understand, but apply knowledge and skills according to their interests and aspirations.
+Practical exercises, critical discussions, insightful analysis, and real world analogies demystified the digital process and provided a familiar interface between digital techniques and traditional artistic practice, and thereby also provided a comprehensive guide to what is involved, what is possible and what is required.

-The workshop was presented in six recorded sessions and supported by Live Streamed Tutorials and extensive resources – Course Notes and Videos – covering the following topics and accessed without restriction via the Workshop’s Resource Website.
+The course was presented in-person over two days at the Centre for Contemporary Photography (Melbourne), and supported by extensive resources – course notes and videos – covering the following topics and accessed without restriction via the Course’s Resource Website.

 Digital Imaging First Principles